rkvarshn/Design-Patterns/README.md

 - Both change behavior at runtime.
 - Strategy intents to have plugin behaviors.
 State pattern moves object into different defined state.
 In other words, strategy encapsulates behavior and state encapsulates states.
 - Strategy is defined by the client but state is done by context or state itself.

+## Builder Pattern

+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

+### Builder vs Factory vs Decorator

+- Builder does step by step creation of complex objects.
+If you have a class with many constructors, and every constructor has a high number of parameters, also known as the Telescoping Constructor Pattern, you can use Builder to create an object more easily.
+- Factory creates objects without specifying the exact class of object that will be created in one go.
+Factory may have params though.
+- Decorator is also used to add functionality to existing objects but a decorator may not know about the other decorator.
+This is less flexible while builder provides more flexiblity.